Lasseignejk/DC-Notes/React/Redux4--AsyncCreateApiSupabase.md

         })
     })

 And you export it like normal

     export const {useAllDataQuery, useLazyAllDataQuery} = fetchEsports;
     export default fetchEsports;

-You can use these functions in your componenets like we did in `Redux3`.
+You can use these functions in your components like we did in `Redux3`.

 You can also add more endpoints to get different data from the database, like this:

     endpoints: (builder) ({
         allData: builder.query({...}),